RZEdward/RZEdward.github.io/_pages/about.md

 * CS229B - Machine Learning for Sequence Modelling
 * CS230 - Deep Learning
 * CS231N - Deep Learning for Computer Vision

-In addition I continue to attend various relevant conferences, talks, and workshops.

 <!--My career is just beginning but I have a well-defined set of goals I hope to achieve.
 Looking forward I will continue to develop my data engineering, data science, and machine learning skills until I am confident in the specific domain I would like to specialise in, and at present I feel drawn to reinforcement learning due to the near-infinite scale of complexity and intrigue it offers.
 From this point, I aim to apply innovative machine learning model solutions to change the way the world approaches problems I am passionate about.
 I hope to build something truly meaningful that transforms a business or industry and later submit it to a top conference where I can share my research and ideas.-->